Bilingual secretary: job description

 - recruiting, training and supervising junior staff

-The work offers prospects for promotion via advancement into senior administrative and secretarial or PA positions, or by moving into related employment areas such as translating, interpreting, marketing or public relations.
+The work offers the possibility of promotion via climbing into more senior positions or by moving into related employment areas such as translating, interpreting, marketing or public relations.

 - National governments